Lordbooker/linux-g13-driver/README.md

 # Readme File

-This code was forked from Jim Gupta's code at <https://code.google.com/p/linux-g13-driver/>

-I've forked this code because Google Code is deprecated and I don't want it lost.
-Since then, I've started playing with it a little bit (Mostly directory structure and semantic changes for use with git).

-I haven't changed the fundamental code because I'm by no means a coder, but we'll see what happens from here.
-I'll eventually write a .service file for systemd and perhaps package it for the AUR.
-The service file should work with Ubuntu 15.04 and above.
+I forked the repo because parts of it are already 10 years old, and I still tinker with the hardware.
+So far, I have only modified the C++ part (i.e., the driver itself).
+I'm not familiar with Java, and the config program isn't strictly necessary, as I can overwrite the default settings at any time using other key mapping tools.

+Nevertheless, it still works with the included mapping tool, and you can use it to save 4 sets.

 ## Notes

 I've tried this on 64-bit Arch Linux and it works so far.
-I haven't tried it in 64-bit Ubuntu but it should work there, too.

-I'm having a hard time getting udev rules to work so this can run in user mode.
-It seems that `/dev/uinput` is in the kernel and loads before anything is writable and the file's permissions don't get modified.

 ## Requirements